-Social media has a permanent and preeminent presence in modern society and is a crucial tool for public relations professionals.
-Publishing content and engaging directly with individuals on social media helps increase brand awareness and understand target audiences.
+Social media has a permanent and prominent presence in modern society.
+It has rapidly become a crucial tool for communication professionals.
+Publishing content and engaging directly with audiences on social platforms helps increase brand awareness and target audience understanding.

 The three most important elements when developing a social media plan are research, social listening and monitoring.
-These practices allow you to understand your client’s reputation online, what messaging will engage its audiences in a social campaign, and any risks your client should be aware of.
+These practices allow communicators to understand our client’s online reputation, what messaging will engage audiences in a meaningful way, and what risks the client should consider.

 Identifying the Right Social Platforms

-The first step of developing a strategic social media campaign is to conduct research.
-Social media research consists of evaluating data on various social media platforms to understand target audiences and how they engage with certain topics on individual platforms.
-Research is a crucial tactic to successfully launch and maintain a positive online reputation and will help to develop campaign objectives and determine the right platforms for your campaign based on audience behavior and demographics.
+The first step in developing a strategic social media campaign is to investigate the environment.
+Social media research consists of evaluating data on various platforms to understand target audiences and how they engage with certain topics.
+Research is a crucial tactic to successfully launch and maintain a positive online reputation.
+It helps in developing campaign objectives and determining the right platforms for the campaign based on audience behavior and demographics.
 You don’t need to be on every platform, just the one where your competitors and key audience demographics are most active.

 Social Monitoring

-Social monitoring requires exploring and understanding emerging trends, current events, opportunities and issues that impact your client.
-This process entails two steps: scanning and acting.
-Social monitoring involves gaining observations from social media and informing your strategy based on that analysis.
+Social monitoring requires exploring and identifying emerging trends, current events, opportunities and issues that may impact your client.
+This process had two key elements: scanning and acting.
+Social monitoring involves gaining observations from discussions, tweets, postings, blog commentary and more and informing your strategy based on that analysis.

-Social monitoring should continue throughout the campaign and can be as simple as checking your organization’s social media accounts daily to address audience inquiries and comments.
-By tracking and observing posts from audience members, and target markets, organizations can better understand brand reputation and chart a course for success.
+Social monitoring should continue throughout the campaign even if it is as simple as checking your organization’s social media accounts daily to address audience inquiries and comments.
+By tracking and observing posts from audience members, and target markets, organizations can better assess brand reputation and chart a course for success.

 Tip: Each social media platform has analytics and metrics that can help organizations stay on top of comments and conversations concerning their accounts.